TEXAS ELECTRICAL & SOLAR CONTRACTORS

 Contractors usually lose time in two places: (1) contract/COI requirements and (2) solar/roof-related underwriting questions.
 We address both early so you’re not scrambling.

-Contract & COI pressure points
+Contract & COI Pressure Points

-GCs and property managers often ask for specific language—not just “a certificate.”
+GCs and property managers often ask for specific language — not just “a certificate.”
 We help you identify what’s being asked and whether it’s feasible.

 • Additional insured wording: which entity, which project, which policy.